The Best Ableton Controller For Home Studio And Live Performances

 1. ABLETON PUSH 2

 Ableton in conjunction with AKAI, create one of the most popular DAW controllers, used by musicians of all kind and genre.
 Designed for live sets and music production but not for djing this machine has no limits on features.
-In some cases Push 2 is the reason some musicians start to use Ableton Live.
+In some cases, Push 2 is the reason some musicians start to use Ableton Live.

 Musicians who use it: Richie Hawtin, Josh Wink, Linkin Park, Dubfire, Armin Van Buuren, Morgan Page and the majority of Ableton Live users.

 2. AKAI APC40 MKII

-In my own home recording studio the original and less compact APC40 has a prominent place.
-The new APC40 MKII is lighter with not such a “premium” build and alternative ergonomics compare to the oldest model.
-However i still consider it an excellent choice for live performances and studio work.
+In my own home recording studio, the original and less compact APC40 has a prominent place.
+The new APC40 MKII is lighter with not such a “premium” build, and alternative ergonomics compare to the oldest model.
+However, I still consider it an excellent choice for live performances and studio work.

 The new light and slim edition of APC40 offers the same features as the old one.
 You can fully control the playback of the clips you have in your project.
-With 40 RGB backlit clips, launcher/trigger buttons, 9 faders and plenty of function buttons that will give you the opportunity for an exquisite performance.
+With 40 RGB backlit clips, launcher/trigger buttons, nine faders and plenty of function buttons will give you the opportunity for an exquisite performance.

 Conclusion: The APC40 MKII has a grid of buttons to mirror the session view of Ableton.
-Along with the rotary controls, cross-fader and individual channel control buttons constitues a controller that offers unique functionality and performance.
+Along with the rotary controls, cross-fader and individual channel control buttons constitutes a controller that offers unique functionality and performance.
 With an attractive price tag is an excellent choice for every use.
 It is the best Ableton controller without step sequences in the market.

 Musicians who use it: Guy Gerber, Max Cooper, Todd Terje, Giorgio Moroder, Gesaffelstein and the majority of Ableton Live users.

 3. NOVATION LAUNCHPAD PRO

-Conclusion: The new Novation Launchpad Pro can satisfy newcomers as well as experts to the live platforms.
+Conclusion: The new Novation Launchpad Pro can satisfy newcomers as well as experts in the live platforms.
 It is small, ridiculously light-weight and very affordable.
-The plurality of great reviews doesn’t let room to doubt it’s quality and features.
+The plurality of great reviews doesn’t let a room to doubt it’s quality and features.
 I would personally ask for a tougher built but is good altogether.

-note: There are also two versions of Novation Launchpad, the Ableton version and the MINI.
+Note: There are also two versions of Novation Launchpad, the Ableton version, and the MINI.
 It’s your choice.

 Musicians who use it: Marc Houle, KINK, Martin Solveig, Richie Hawtin, Giorgio Moroder, Ian Williams

-4. AKAI APC KEY25
+5. AKAI APC KEY25

 AKAI professional collaborated with the creators of Ableton Live to create this extremely portable and light-weight MIDI keyboard controller with excellent software integration.
 But like all light-weight and portable gear, this controller needs a bit more caring when you transport it.

-This 2 octave keyboard controller gives you 25 synth action keys, 5×8 tri-color clip launch buttons, 8 knobs and various control buttons, making it an excellent option for composition and performing.
-Of course the keys are not fantastically playable and also the buttons are not velocity-sensitive.
+This 2-octave keyboard controller gives you 25 synth-action keys, 5×8 tri-color clip launch buttons, 8 knobs, and various control buttons, making it an excellent option for composition and performing.
+Of course, the keys are not fantastically playable and also the buttons are not velocity-sensitive.

-For other MIDI keyboard like this one you will find here the best MIDI keyboard controllers.
+For other MIDI keyboard like this one, you will find here the best MIDI keyboard controllers.

 Conclusion: With an AKAI APC key25 you are killing two birds with one stone.
 25 keys for music composing and the live controller to start, stop, edit, record and mix your samples everywhere with this highly portable Ableton controller.
-It sure missing the faders and some also wish for pitch and mod wheels.
+It is sure missing the faders and some also wish for pitch and mod wheels.
 But you cannot ask everything for such an affordable price.

 Owing to the collaboration of AKAI and Ableton, our list is dominated by AKAI professional equipment.
 The MIDImix sends all mixer settings to Ableton Live with a single button press.
-Even if it is not entirely aimed to Ableton, there is only a little documentation on other DAWs.
+Even if it is not entirely aimed at Ableton, there is only a little documentation on other DAWs.

-AKAI MIDImix has a simple design with 24 knobs arranged 3 per channel, 16 buttons arranged in 2 banks and 8 individual line faders plus 1 master.
+AKAI MIDImix has a simple design with 24 knobs arranged 3 per channel, 16 buttons arranged in 2 banks and 8 individual line faders plus one master.
 Except the 1 to 1 mapping with Ableton Live, the package comes with a Lite version to start music production immediately.

 This pocket size controller weights less than a kilo and has a footprint almost the same as an 11″ Macbook.
 MIDImix is an excellent portable device to mix and process your projects on site.